 A booking is made with us when a) you tell us that you would like to accept our written or verbal quotation; and b) you pay us a deposit.
-If you are booking within 60 days of departure, full payment is due at the time of booking); and c) we issue you with a booking confirmation.
+If you are booking within 60 days of departure, full payment is due at the time of booking); and c) air groups have returned a full passenger list; and d) we issue you with a booking confirmation.
 We reserve the right to return your deposit and decline to issue a confirmation at our absolute discretion.
 A binding contract will come into existence between you and us as soon as we have issued you with a booking confirmation that will confirm the details of your booking and will be sent to you or your travel agent.

 If your confirmed arrangements include a flight, we will also issue you with an ATOL Certificate.
 Upon receipt, if you believe that any details on the ATOL Certificate or confirmation or any other document are wrong you must advise us immediately as changes cannot be made later and it may harm your rights if we are not notified of any inaccuracies in any document within ten days of our sending it out (five days for tickets).
 The balance of the cost of your arrangements (including any applicable surcharge) is due not less than 60 days prior to scheduled departure.
 If we do not receive this balance in full and on time, we reserve the right to treat your booking as cancelled by you in which case the cancellation charges set out in clause 8 below will become payable.